LEAF-BoiseState/janus/README.md

 ## geofxs
-*will be further populated to preform various statistical analysis minDistCity - takes a np array of SRP GCAM categories, returns np arry of distances to closest city cell
+*will be further populated to preform various statistical analysis minDistCity - takes a np array of SRP GCAM categories, returns np arry of distances to closest city cell added saveLC - save the landcover of a given year to a labeled npy file

 # ABM Development